|Tickets FC Barcelona 2014/2015|

 Grandvalira ski area Andorra

-Andorra is a small country entirely situated in the eastern Pyrenees mountains between France and Spain with two big ski areas which are Grandvalira and Vallnord which were created by combining a number small and previously unconnected ski areas.
-Now Andorra has one of the biggest combined ski areas in Europe. and from Barcelona skiing in Andorra is just a 3 hour drive north west.
+Andorra is a small country entirely situated in the eastern Pyrenees mountains between France and Spain with two big ski areas called Grandvalira and Vallnord, They were both created by combining a number of smaller and previously unconnected ski villages and areas.
+Today Andorra has one of the biggest combined ski areas in Europe and skiing from Barcelona in Andorra is just a 3 hour drive north west.